-• Step-by-step instruction to get things set up on your system

-Demonstration of basic modeling

-- $\circ~$ Working with the OpenSees interpreters - $\,\circ\,$ Basic models to demonstrate fundamental tasks - Overview of structural and geotechnical modeling in OpenSees - Simple to complex structural and geotechnical models with examples - Pre- and post-processing tools/techniques for simple and complex models - $\,\circ\,$ What are the options for creating models and interpreting results? - OpenSees and parallel processing (OpenSeesSP and OpenSeesMP) - Why would I want to use parallel processing and which tool is right for me? - Running OpenSees in high-performance computing environments - NeSI computational resources in NZ and international options such as the DesignSafe-ci at the Texas Advanced Computing Center (TACC) - Learn the steps involved in implementing a new material/element in OpenSees o http://opensees.berkeley.edu/wiki/index.php/Getting_Started
+- Step-by-step instruction to get things set up on your system - Anatomy of an OpenSees model file - Demonstration of basic modeling - $\circ~$ Working with the OpenSees interpreters - Basic models to demonstrate fundamental tasks - Overview of structural and geotechnical modeling in OpenSees - $\,\circ\,$ Simple to complex structural and geotechnical models with examples - Pre- and post-processing tools/techniques for simple and complex models - $\,\circ\,$ What are the options for creating models and interpreting results?

+OpenSees and parallel processing (OpenSeesSP and OpenSeesMP)

+$\circ~$ Why would I want to use parallel processing and which tool is right for me?

+Running OpenSees in high-performance computing environments

+NeSI computational resources in NZ and international options such as the DesignSafe-ci at the Texas Advanced Computing Center (TACC)